tripu/Canon/sensible-defaults.md

 ### 2.4 Markup language

-When possible, use Markdown.
+When possible, **use Markdown**.
-When using Markdown, opt for [CommonMark](http://commonmark.org/).
+When using Markdown, **opt for [CommonMark](http://commonmark.org/)**.

 ## 3 Style

-When writing natural language in a context where newlines don't matter, eg Markdown, break the line every time a new sentence begins.
+When writing natural language in a context where newlines don't matter, eg Markdown, **break the line every time a new sentence begins**.
 (It improves readability of the source code; ideas are clearly separated in different lines.
 It also has the added benefit that sentences that are maybe too long stick out from the rest.)

 Exploit the richness of Unicode: don't settle for `3x4...
 12 OK` when you can do `3×4… 12 ✓`.

+When writing natural language (a Markdown document, a comment in a source file), **always end sentences with a full stop**.
+Exceptions are: headings; and chunks of code were a colon at the end might induce confusion or constitute a syntax error.
+(Full stops help detect broken lines or missing copy that might have been removed inadvertently; they also make sentences easier to parse automatically.)